Memorable Manitobans: Donald MacGregor Stephens (1903-1968)

-Born at Reston on 17 November 1903, son of John M. Stephens and Rosa H. McGregor, he was educated locally and graduated from the University of Manitoba in 1931 with a degree in civil engineering.
-He joined the Manitoba Department of Mines and Natural Resources in 1933, serving as deputy minister from 1938 to 1951.
-In the 1950 flood he organized an emergency flood-forecasting unit, and subsequently served on the Greater Winnipeg Dyking Board.
+Born at Reston on 17 November 1903, son of John Mortimer Stephens (1871-1962) and Rosa Haseltine MacGregor (c1871-1952), he was educated locally and taught at Willow Plain School (1926-1928) before receiving a degree in civil engineering from the University of Manitoba (1931).
+He joined the Manitoba Department of Mines and Natural Resources in 1933, serving as Deputy Minister from 1938 to 1951.
+In the 1950 Red River flood, he organized an emergency flood-forecasting unit, and subsequently served on the Greater Winnipeg Dyking Board.
+From 1949 to 1951, he coordinated work of the Manitoba Hydro-Electric Board.

-In 1951 he became Chairman and General Manager of the newly-created Manitoba Hydroelectric Board, continuing as General Manager after 1961 when he stepped down as Chairman.
-He was a member of the International Joint Commission, and from 1958 a member of the board of Atomic Energy of Canada Ltd. He was active in his profession, serving as President of the Engineering Institute of Canada.
+In 1951, he was appointed Chairman and General Manager of the Manitoba Hydro-Electric Board, continuing as its General Manager after 1961 when he stepped down as Chairman.
+He was a member of the International Joint Commission and from 1958 a member of the board of Atomic Energy of Canada Limited.
+He was active in his profession, serving as President of the Engineering Institute of Canada.
 He was also active in United Way.
 He held an honorary doctorate from Clarkson College of Technology and an honorary Doctor of Laws from the University of Manitoba (1966).

 Birth and marriage registrations, Manitoba Vital Statistics.